ChenguangTelecom/GRHED/README.md

 Then you should be able to obtain binary edge maps from the gradient magnitude fields computed by GRHED.

+## 4. Testing with pretrained models on your own image
+I add a testing file so that you can test the pretrained model on your own 1-look image directly (the image size should be dividable by 16).
+You do not need to precompute the gradient feature maps in this testing as I add it in the code.
+To test the pretrained model on your own image (it should be saved as .mat file and the image data should be named as noisy), just run:

+cd GRHED

+source activate yourenv/conda activate yourenv

+export OMP_NUM_THREADS=1

+python run-test.py --config-file hed/configs/hed.yaml --test-snapshot 10000 --test-image PATH-TO-YOUR-IMAGE-mat-file

+The edge probability map is saved in 'temp_field'.

+The you run demo_map.m to obtain the binary edge map.

 ## If you have any questions, please feel free to contact me by email: chenguangl@whu.edu.cn